This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Lightweight – Ease of Use

 Birds are on the move a lot and can quickly be gone from one moment to the next.
-To follow these little quick friends t, the handiness of the binoculars is a critical point.
-Heavy and oversized binoculars would simply be too unwieldy to follow birds.
+To follow the feathered friends, the handiness of the binoculars is an important feature.
+Heavy and oversized binoculars would simply be too unwieldy to follow birds in flight.
 Instruments with a weight of up to 30 ounces have proven to be the best compromise.

 Magnification affects focusing, the more magnification power the birding binoculars have, the more often the focus has to be readjusted when observing birds at different distances.